PandABlocks/PandABlocks-FPGA/docs/reference/block.rst

         INP, ANOTHER_FIELD, OUT = PROPERTIES

         def on_changes(self, ts, changes):
-            # type: (int, Dict[str, int]) -> Optional[int]
+            """Handle field changes at a particular timestamp

+            Args:
+                ts (int): The timestamp the changes occurred at changes (Dict[str, int]): Fields that changed with their value

+            Returns:
-            """Handle changes at a particular timestamp, then return the timestamp when we next need to be called"""
+                 If the Block needs to be called back at a particular ts then return that int, otherwise return None and it will be called when a field next changes
+            """
             # Set attributes
             super(MyBlockSimulation, self).on_changes(ts, changes)